-The majority of land use changes proposed under the Preferred Alternative are technical fixes to correct map inconsistencies, and a reduction in the number of comprehensive land use designations.
-There are minor adjustments within the UGAs of all the cities (except Camas and Yacolt) and minor additions to some.
-The other aspect of this alternative is the proposed reduction in minimum parcel area for resource and rural residential lands, which has the potential to create 8,024 new parcels.
+The majority of changes proposed under this alternative are technical fixes to correct map inconsistencies, and a reduction in the number of comprehensive land use designations.
+There are minor adjustments within the UGAs of all the cities (except Camas and Yacolt).
+The other aspect of this alternative is the proposed reduction in minimum lot area for resource lands, which has the potential to create approximately 8,200 new parcels.
 This amount of new development would create a need for expanded transportation facilities in all areas of the county.
-As shown in Figure 1-2, the parcels that could potentially be affected by this change are spread throughout the county.
+As shown in Figure 1-2b, the parcels that could potentially be affected by this change are spread throughout the county.